ddnexus/pagy/pagy-on-docker/README.md

 Then:

 1. Open a terminal in the pagy container:
    - if the container is already up, run bash in the same container `docker-compose exec pagy bash`
    - or `docker-compose run --rm pagy bash` to run it in a different container

 2. `bundle install` to install the gems into the `pagy_bundle` volume.

-Then you can run `irb -I lib -r pagy` from the container in order to have `pagy` loaded and ready to try.
+At this poin the setup is completed, so you can run `irb -I lib -r pagy` from the container in order to have `pagy` loaded and ready to try.

 Run all the tests by simply running `rake` without arguments: it will run the `test`, `rubocop`, `coverge_summary` and `manifest:check` tasks.